Peoples Temple in San Francisco: Influential allies' reactions

 After the tragedy, Mayor Moscone initially defended his appointment of Jones, stating that his reputation in 1975 was that of a man who believed in social justice and racial equality, and that there was evidence that the Temple had initiated programs for drug and alcohol rehabilitation.
 When asked by a reporter whether he felt in any way culpable for the events, Moscone became angry and stated, "I'm not taking any responsibility, it's not mine to shoulder."
 Milk stated that, "Guyana was a great experiment that didn't work.
 I don't know, maybe it did."

 Because Milk and Moscone were both killed by Dan White nine days after the Jonestown tragedy and rumors persisted of purported Temple hit squads seeking to assassinate political figures, many in San Francisco initially believed that their murders were connected to the Temple.
 No evidence exists that White acted at the behest of Jones or the Temple.

 Unlike most other politicians, Willie Brown continued to praise Jones, feeling that attacks on Jones were effectively attacks on the black community.
 Brown initially stated he had "no regrets" over his past association with the Temple and that he would not dissociate himself from it like other politicians.
-"They all like to say, 'Forgive me, I was wrong', but that's bulls—t.
+"They all like to say, 'Forgive me, I was wrong', but that's bullshit.
 It doesn't mean a thing now, it just isn't relevant."
 Brown stated that his decision to speak at the Temple was "not a faulty decision at the time it was made, based on all the object factors at that time."
 Brown later said, "If we knew then he was mad, clearly we wouldn't have appeared with him."

 Of his relationship with Jones, Goodlett said in a 1997 interview: "You don't need glasses for hindsight.
 Everybody is running like hell away from Jim Jones now, but none of us knew at the time."

 Civil rights activist Rev. Jesse Jackson, who had met with Jones on several occasions, refused to disparage him, stating that he still considered Jones to be a man that "worked for the people."
 Jackson also stated, "I would hope that all of the good he did will not be discounted because of this tremendous tragedy."
 Jackson praised Moscone for "not going on a diatribe against the Peoples Temple" and "blowing the whole thing out of proportion."